Community Options: Services

 Community Options operates several businesses in the United States that employ people with disabilities.
 Community Options opened Vaseful, a nonprofit flower shop, in 1999.
 A second shop opened in Princeton in 2019.
 Employees are responsible for credit card processing, phone orders, shipping, distribution, inventory management and floral arranging.

 In 2008, Community Options opened Presents of Mind, a nonprofit gift store.
 Employees' duties include retail management, point-of-sale software, customer relations skills and store layout.
 The Daily Plan It is an office and conference space for local businesses.
 Employees are responsible for customer service and facilities maintenance.
 The first Daily Plan It opened in Princeton, New Jersey, in 1997 and there are additional Daily Plan It facilities in Morristown, New Jersey, and Wayne, New Jersey.
 Community Options and the Parents Group opened The Red Ribbon Academy in 2013.
 The Red Ribbon Academy medical day program provides medical, therapeutic and recreational supports to people with severe developmental disabilities.

-iMatter Conference
+Annual Conference

 Community Options hosts an annual national conference to discuss services to people with developmental disabilities and traumatic brain injury.
+In 2024, the conference was held in Santa Fe, NM.